Economic Situation

 Response to Classmate

 As I mentioned, when the economy is already heavily indebted, a monetary policy that stimulates borrowing is not the best solution.
-In such a case, QE, which aims to stimulate spending and investment and lower interest, is also ineffective.
+In such a case, QE, which aims to encourage spending, investment, and lower interest, is also ineffective.
 Fiscal policy will have a tangible result when the private sector increases its spending following an increase in its financial wealth (Fullwiller & Wray, 2010).
-So, when taxes are reduced, employment rates can increase in private sectors, production increases, more wealth is created, and a better economic outcome is achieved.
+So, when taxes are reduced, employment rates can increase in private sectors, production rises, wealth is created, and a better economic outcome is achieved.
 Genesis 2:15 The Lord God took the man and put him in the garden of Eden to work it and keep it.
-The government and the private sector need to reach a mutual ground where the work in the garden does not corrupt the garden but instead allows it to bear fruit for the sower and the owner.
+The government and the private sector need to reach a mutual ground where the work in the park does not corrupt the park but allow it to bear fruit for the sower and the owner.

 Reference